-Respondent shall complete the Statement of Minimum Terms attached as Appendix D, which shall serve as the basis for negotiations of a disposition agreement with the selected Respondent.
-Respondent may propose both or either of a ground lease and/or the purchase of the fee interest of the Development Parcel for the District's consideration.
+Respondents shall complete the Term Sheet attached as Appendix D, which Term Sheet shall serve as the basis for negotiations of a disposition agreement with the selected Respondent.
+The Development Team may propose both or either a ground lease or the purchase of a fee interest of the Site for the District's consideration.